ha-noh/ha-noh.github.io/README.md

 6) Move down taborder of non-menu items when side navigation bar is open
 7) Add Aria labels to all buttons?
 8) Have navbar icons look more organized and not floating in space
+9) Change how image height is determined in the gallery
+10) Have the home page panels determine the landing tab in the gallery